AkankshaNunakani/sit737-2025-prac4p-1/README.md

 This calculator microservice is built using Node.js, Express.js, and Winston for logging.
 It provides reliable logging, API validation, and structured code for scalability

+Credit Task explanations

+This document provides a comprehensive guide on implementing additional arithmetic operations in a calculator microservice using Node.js and Express.js.
+The extended functionality includes exponentiation, square root, and modulo operations.
+It also details the error handling, logging, and GitHub submission process.

+1. Exponentiation (/power Endpoint)

+2. Square Root (/sqrt Endpoint)

+3. Modulo (/modulo Endpoint)

+Pushing the Changes to GitHub

+git add .

+git commit -m "Updated server.js with additional arithmetic operations"

+git push origin main